 Metric Description – Describe your Metric.

-- Search Query – Use a written text query or a Lucene type of query (similar to Logs/alerts queries).
-For example, coralogix.metadata.subsystemName:nginx* will store the count of logs from any subsystem that starts with nginx every x minutes which would allow long term analysis on your Nginx subsystem.
+Search Query – Use a written text query or a Lucene type of query (similar to Logs/alerts queries).
+For example, coralogix.metadata.subsystemName:nginx* will store the count of logs from any subsystem that starts with Nginx every minute which would allow long-term analysis on your Nginx subsystem.
 You can also set filters on applications, subsystems, and severities.
 This is just an example.
-The query section can have anything you want to have for instance you can put status:[500 TO 599] which will store data about status code 5xx.
+The query section can have anything you want to have for instance you can put status.numeric:[500 TO 599] which will store data about status code 5xx.